Basic Jet Engine

 Performance Comparison

-A comparison of the performance of aircraft powered by reciprocating turboprop, and turbojet engines indicates that for a cruising altitude of 35,000 ft :
+A comparative analysis of performance of aircraft powered by reciprocating turboprop and turbojet engines at a cruising altitude of 35,000 ft demonstrates the following:

-• Aircraft with top speeds below 335 mph achieve their maximum range when powered by reciprocating engines.
+- Aircraft with maximum speeds below 335 mph attain their optimal range when equipped with reciprocating engines.

-• Aircraft with top speeds above 610 mph achieve their maximum range when powered by turbojet engines.
+- Aircraft with top speeds exceeding 610 mph achieve their maximum range when utilizing turbojet engines.

-• Aircraft with speeds between those specified in the foregoing statements in general achieve their maximum range when powered by turboprop or turbofan engines.
+- Aircraft with speeds falling between these two thresholds typically realize their maximum range when powered by turboprop or turbofan engines.

-• More Effective Water Injection - On this type of engine the water can be injected directly into the compressor, where as in an axial flow engine, water is injected into the C.C.
+- **More Effective Water Injection:** In centrifugal engines, water can be injected directly into the compressor, whereas axial flow engines necessitate injection into the combustion chamber.